 Before we get into the nitty-gritty, let’s learn a little about how Bluetooth works and what to look for in finding your ultimate Bluetooth transmitter system.

 Since Bluetooth’s inception at Ericsson Telecommunications almost three decades ago, the world’s most popular form of wireless data transmission has seen many upgrades and expansions over the years.
 Today, consumers have access to Bluetooth versions of up to 5.0, which can be used for various applications for home, sports, work, and leisurely purposes.

 Linking your cellphone to your car radio system

 Adding a high-quality wireless mic to your phone

-Bluetooth works by utilizing the available unlicensed industrial, scientific, and medical frequency range of around 2.4GHz to emit radio waves from a source device, which are in turn decoded by a receiver.
-These radio waves are similar to those which your cellphone, Television set, and FM radio use, however, Bluetooth operates in the short-range domain.
+Bluetooth uses the available unlicensed industrial, scientific, and medical frequency range of around 2.4GHz to emit radio waves from a source device decoded by a receiver.
+These radio waves are similar to your cellphone, Television set, and FM radio use.
+However, Bluetooth operates in the short-range domain.